DanMorriss/music-theory-quiz/README.md

 [Back to top](<#contents>)
 ### Responsiveness Test

-[Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) was used to test the game cross the following device screen sizes.
+[Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) was used to test how rhe game plays and looks across the following device screen sizes.
+This process wa carried out throught the production of the game and improvements via media querys and general CSS are documented in the [Bugs](<#bugs>) section.
 - iPhone SE
 - iPhone XR
 - iPhone 12 Pro